-Advising appointments will be both in person and virtual in Fall 2021.
-Our academic advisor, Michelle Tuitupou, will be on campus Monday-Wednesday, 8am-5pm in FASB 104.
-On Thursday-Friday, 8am-5pm, appointments will be virtual.
-Appointments can still be made through Cranium Cafe for both in-person and virtual appointments.
+Advising appointments will be both in person and virtual in Fall 2022.
+Our academic advisor, Michelle Tuitupou, will be on campus Monday, Tuesday, Wednesday, Friday 8am-5pm in FASB 104 Student Epicenter.
+On Thursday, 8am-5pm, appointments will be virtual.
+Appointments will be made through the "book now" button to the right for both in-person and virtual appointments.
 Michelle is always available through email (firstname.lastname@example.org).
-It is exciting to have students in person and we look forward to assisting you as we transition back to campus this year!
+It is exciting to have students in person and we look forward to assisting you!

 Resources 4 U

 We are trying to help promote virtual socialization to help avoid feelings of isolation.
-Events in G & G.
+Events in G & G (scroll down or see list under upper righthand dropdown menu).

 Your health and well being are top on our minds.
 It's hard for all of us to be forced to stay separated and limit interactions.
 If you are in need of support you can feel free to reach out us at any time or visit the Center for Student Wellness .